 Luckily, most can recover rapidly from diarrhea and vomiting in just 1-3 days.
-The symptoms might last longer, oftentimes up to 4-6 days among young children and elderly who are likely to become severely sick with the norovirus.
+The symptoms might last longer, oftentimes up to 4-6 days among young children and elderly who are likely to become severely sick.

-Remember that there is no available cure for norovirus infections, thus it is vital to strictly observe preventive measures before they occur.
+Remember that there is no available cure for the infections, thus it is vital to strictly observe preventive measures before they occur.

-Preventing the spread of norovirus while sick as well as avoiding acquiring one can be done with the following:
+Prevent the spread of the virus while sick as well as avoiding acquiring one is possible with the following:

 - Regular hand washing using water and soap

 - Thoroughly wash vegetables and fruits before eating

 - Disinfect surfaces using a bleach-based household